 CapEx is a money investment to purchase infrastructure in your organization.

-you need staffs to manage the infrastructure or data center.
-Basically, CapEx is a money investment by an organization to acquire/ update/ maintain physicals assets such as data centers.
+We need staff to manage the infrastructure or data centre.
+Basically, CapEx is a monetary investment by an organization to acquire/ update/ maintain physical assets such as data centres.

-Examples of CapEx are Physical data center for on-premise, Azure Reserved VM instances, Server Cost, Storage Cost.
-Network cost, Technical Personnel
+Examples of CapEx are Physical data centers for on-premise, Azure Reserved VM instances, Server Costs, and Storage Costs.
+Network cost, Technical Personnel.
+CapEx is non-recurring and benefits over a long period.

 Operation Expenditure (OpEx)

-No upfront cost included in OpEx instead you pay money to use a service or product.
+So, in OpEx we do not include upfront costs, instead, we pay money to use a service or product.

-OpEx is mainly an investment by an organization to run their daily business needs.
-The more you use, the higher the charges you pay.
+OpEx is mainly an investment by an organization to run its daily business needs.
+The more we use, the higher the charges we pay.

-OpEx includes Leasing software, auto scaling charges, Water bill, electricity bill, Azure pay as you go service.
+In this way, OpEx includes Leasing software, auto-scaling charges, Water bills, electricity bills, and Azure pay-as-you-go service.

 Price Model